Rusino/skia/site/user/build.md

 ### Visual Studio Solutions

-If you use Visual Studio, you may want to pass `--ide=vs` to `bin/gn gen` to generate `all.sln`.
+If you use Visual Studio, you may want to pass `--ide=vs` to `bin/gn gen` to addUntil `all.sln`.
 That solution will exist within the GN directory for the specific configuration, and will only build/run that configuration.

 If you want a Visual Studio Solution that supports multiple GN configurations,